 Monticello Teacher Institute: The Barringer Research Fellowship for Teachers of American History

-The Thomas Jefferson Foundation is pleased to announce the 2016 Monticello Teacher Institute (MTI), an immersive professional development opportunity designed to provide social studies teachers the opportunity to research and study at Monticello and the Jefferson Library in Charlottesville, Virginia.
+The Thomas Jefferson Foundation is proud to offer the Monticello Teacher Institute (MTI), an immersive professional development opportunity designed to provide social studies teachers the opportunity to research and study at Monticello and the Jefferson Library in Charlottesville, Virginia.

-With the dual goal of enhancing their classroom teaching and contributing to the collection of digital resources available online at Monticello’s Digital Classroom and Sea of Liberty websites, teachers will collaborate on projects such as lesson plans, curricular units, resource packets, or other creative products rooted in the history of the founding principles and their relevance today.
-Their onsite experience will be enriched and supported by group excursions, presentations by leading Jefferson scholars, and other focused workshop sessions.
+With the dual goal of enhancing their classroom teaching and contributing to the collection of digital resources available online at the Monticello Digital Classroom, teachers will collaborate to create classroom resources such as lesson plans, curricular units, resource packets, or other creative products rooted in the history of the founding principles and their relevance today.
+Their onsite experience will be enriched and supported by group excursions, discussions with leading Jefferson scholars, and other focused workshop sessions.
 Following the weeklong residence, participating teachers will be expected to bring conversations about Jefferson’s ideas and Monticello into their classrooms, schools, and communities.

 The Barringer Fellowship is administered by Monticello’s Education & Visitor Programs Department.
 Questions regarding this opportunity should be directed to firstname.lastname@example.org with "MTI/Barringer Fellowship" in the subject line.